mdabrowski1990/uds/docs/source/pages/user_guide/quickstart.rst

 -------------------
 *This step is optional.*

-If you decided to use Client implementation.
+If you decide to use the Client implementation (for example, to simulate a diagnostic tester).

 Configuration